openspending/cameroon.openspending.org/README.md

 Generate the site
 -----------------

-The site can be generated with this command:
+The site can be generated with this command from the repository root:

     jekyll --server --auto